joshmcarthur/joshmcarthur.github.com/_posts/2012-08-31-process-configuration-management-with-foreman.md

 ## Managing Processes

 The other functionality that Foreman provides is the ability to run and manage multiple processes.
 This is something that you may or may not have run into in Heroku, but it's still pretty cool.
-Without foreman, if you had a Rails server, a PubSub server ([Faye](http://faye.jcoglan.com/), for example), and a daemon to run, you might have to do the following:
+Without Foreman, if you had a Rails server, a PubSub server ([Faye](http://faye.jcoglan.com/), for example), and a daemon to run, you might have to do the following:

 1. New terminal tab, run `bundle exec rails s`
 2. New terminal tab, run `bundle exec rackup faye.ru`